8 Things Every Teacher Needs In Order To Grow

 Be selective in what you read.
 A lot of titles and headlines promise thinking and utility that just isn’t delivered in the content itself, whether it’s a book, blog post, video, or other media.
 And some of it may be from reputable sources.

 Be selective.
 There is only so much information you can consistently use.
-Pare down the sources—anywhere from 5 to 10 blogs or social channels should be more than enough to support your growth as an educator, and allow for change.
+Pare down the sources—anywhere from five to ten blogs or social channels should be more than enough to support your growth as an educator and allow for change.